Between two Spruce trees there is a portal to a new world

 Gustavus is ideally situated on Icy Strait, in northern southeast Alaska, a short flight from Juneau via jet or air taxi.
 Home to 450 people, Gustavus is surrounded by Glacier Bay National Park and is adjacent to the Tongass National Forest, with 360-degree views of snow-capped mountains.
 In summer, wildflowers bloom in the fields and rain-kissed vegetables grow in local gardens.
 The Salmon River meanders through town, where occasional visitors include moose, eagles and maybe a bear or two.

 Then explore this site to find everything you need to plan your trip.
-For more information, contact individual businesses or call or write the Gustavus Visitors Association, P.O.
+For more information, contact individual businesses, email us or write to the Gustavus Visitors Association, P.O.
 Box 167, Gustavus, AK 99826.
-Our number is 907-697-2454.